jorgeguberte/jorgeguberte/README.md

 # Intro
-<strong>H</strong>i!
+Hi!
 I'm Jorge!
-I'm a full-stack developer, and since 2005 I've worked mostly in Marketing and Advertising agencies, developing websites, backend and/or frontend.
+I'm a full-stack developer.
+I started coding in 2002 after graduating in "Data Processing" from technical high school, and since 2005 I've worked mostly in Marketing and Advertising agencies, developing websites, backend and/or frontend.
 <br>
 I like to sip on water or juice or coffee, and listen to music while i code.
 In my spare time i like to study and make music.
 <br>